AlchemyCMS/alchemy-ferret/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this lines to your application's Gemfile:

     gem 'alchemy-ferret'
+    gem 'acts_as_ferret', github: 'tvdeyen/acts_as_ferret', branch: 'rails-4'

+*) Note about acts_as_ferret version

+ActsAsFerret is not yet Rails 4 compatible, so you need to use a Rails 4 compatible version.

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install alchemy-ferret

 ## Usage